mindplace/wix-js-class/_posts/2017-03-27-class-five.md

 ```

-`paragraph` is an array where each element one of the paragraphs.
+`paragraphs` is now an array, where each element is one of the paragraphs on the page.
 Now, make all the paragraphs change their text color to red:

 ```javascript
 // Manipulating